2025 LEGISLATIVE REPORT

 Our policy team developed legislative priorities that we released on our new landing page for all things legislative, these can be found at lavrights.org/tracker.

 Our legislative tracker, found on our website, and distributed in our newsletter and on social media, provided resources that allowed for community engagement with the fast moving pace of the legislature with relevant updates.
-Our tracker provided up to date information about bill status, as well as action items for community members to take civic action, anywhere from registering to testify, narrative support, and published articles.

 We developed video updates that provided background information, updates, as well as calls to action that together reached ~30,000 views.